 Selling art out of a permanent collection is usually controversial because a museum’s main mission is to collect and preserve the objects that tell the story of a collective (and often publicly funded) cultural legacy for future generations.
 Once an institution starts viewing its collection as revenue-generating assets, how does it reconcile its obligation to the artists it has collected in the past and the curators who made the decisions to collect the art?
 There are certain works at the BMA, the entire Cone Collection for example, which cannot be sold for any reason, but many others which were purchased and donated with an implicit promise of perpetual stewardship and care.
 The process of deaccessioning weakens the credibility of the institution and deprives the citizens of Baltimore of subsequent opportunities to access priceless cultural assets.

-Recently, the BMA has focused on diversifying its collection through acquisitions of contemporary art, but the sale prices and names of galleries the art is purchased from are not available to the public.
+Recently, the BMA has focused on diversifying its collection through acquisitions of contemporary art, but the sales prices and names of galleries the art was purchased from are not available to the public.
 How diverse is a collection if it channels the majority of accessions resources to New York-based blue-chip galleries?
 How diverse can a collection become if 78 percent of donated works accepted in the past four years are by white male artists?
-Although it’s complicated, museums should consider diversity of artist-market viability and geography in their collecting practices, especially investing in the artists of their place and time, accepting donations from a variety of individuals from the region who are not wealthy, and expand the collection accordingly and in a publicly accountable way.
+Although it’s complicated, museums should consider diversity of artist-market viability and geography in their collecting practices, especially investing in the artists of their place and time, accepting donations from a variety of individuals from the region who are not wealthy, in order to expand the collection in a publicly accountable way.

 At this point, it’s crucial to consider Richardson’s decision to sell the Rothko in 1989.
 Was selling it the best choice for the institution?
 You can easily argue both sides, depending on your subjective viewpoint.
 One thing is certain: the Rothko, and, after they are sold, the Warhol, Still, and Marden, can never be returned to the people of Baltimore.
 Would having two Rothkos instead of one feel like too many?
 Could Richardson have raised the funds needed to buy the Warhol without selling such a valuable work?
 Do we believe that selling off works from the permanent collection is a sustainable way to promote such an agenda in 2020?
 Are there ways to make a collection’s diversity and employees’ fair pay a part of the bylaws and mission of the institution, set measurable goals, and fund these without selling irreplaceable cultural assets?